hetvi3207/CertiK_Election/README.md

 Time spent and progress

 Spent around 5-6 hours on this project.
 It succesfully lets a user vote for their favorite candidate and stores their vote on the blockchain.
-In future, I plan on reducing vulnerabilities for the dapp on the client-side.
+In future, I plan on reducing the vulnerabilities of the dapp and making it more secure for the user.